wperlichek/ISL/exercises/ch-2.md

 to the last detail, and we don't care how they were produced, just that they're accurate.

 Analysis:
 - The choice between parametric and non-parametric is NOT about Regression vs. Classification.
+It's about if we want a prediction or if we want an inference.
+If we want a prediction, then generally speaking a non-parametric form might be more accurate.
 - A second main disadvantage of non-parametric is that they require a very large amount of observations